 Listen to your mom and stop chewing with your mouth open

-First, it's gross.
+First, it’s gross.
 Second, chewing while breathing through your mouth can make you swallow as much air as food, causing your belly to inflate.
 Learning proper table manners will not only help you keep a trimmer tummy but will also make your friends and family much happier.
-Here are other common causes of a bloated belly.
+These are 8 other common causes of a bloated belly.

 Tame your sweet tooth